samshahriari/Backgammon/README.md

 ### Outline

 A backgammon game created in Java.
-The game has a GUI and can be played by two people using the same screen.
+The game has a BoardGUI and can be played by two people using the same screen.
 Developed by Jordan Jass Olsson & Sam Shahriari as part of the course DD1349.

 ### Installation